Step into A Tree-Inspired Building: Vertical Forests in Architecture Design

 Issues with Using Trees in Buildings

-Not everything is clear cut in designing and creating vertical forests high-rise buildings.
-It involves a careful selection of trees and plants that will withstand cramped and limited spaces.
+Not everything is clear-cut when designing and creating vertical forests for high-rise buildings.
+It involves carefully selecting trees and plants that withstand cramped and limited spaces.
 A removal service after an emergency must also be in place should trees get uprooted or knocked down by extra powerful winds.
-Falling and broken tree limbs need to be removed for safety and a proper tree care program.
+Falling and broken tree limbs must be removed for safety and a proper tree care program.

 The presence of vertical forests in high-rise structures provides many benefits.
 They reduce air & noise pollution, improve air quality and contribute to the well-being of its residents.
 These buildings also reduce carbon footprints by regulating temperatures in winter and summer.